 Increase the heat more, stirring occasionally to prevent sticking and bring the mixture to a rolling boil.
 You'll know a rolling boil when you see it - the liquid literally does roll as it boils, and it will continue boiling unhindered when it's stirred.
 If you're using a jam thermometer, you want to bring it up to 220F which is the setting point for preserves like jams, jellies and marmalade.
 You can also test to see if you've reached that by placing a few drops onto a cold saucer (it helps if you pop one in the freezer just before starting).
 If it forms a skin which wrinkles when you push it, you've reached setting point.

 Turn the heat off and let the bubbles die down, then do one more careful skim of any scum on the surface - don't stir it in.
-Carefully take your jars out of the oven and tip the water away.
+Carefully take your jars out of the oven.
 Use a jam funnel and ladle the hot jelly into the hot jars.
 Any little impurities or bubbles should rise to the top and you can remove this with a teaspoon.
 Carefully add the lids and tighten.

 And you're done!
 Leave the jars to cool.
 It's so satisfying to hear the "pop, pop" as the lids seal :-)